krishaamer/green-filter-research/research/literature/design.md

 ## Circular Economy {#circular-economy}

 -   Circle Economy (2022) reports only 8.6% of world economy is circular and *100B tonnes of virgin materials* are sourced every year.
 -   There’s a growing number of companies providing re-use of existing items.
-For example, Swap furniture in Estonia https://www.facebook.com/SMARTSWAP
+-   *SmartSwap* (n.d.)
+For example, Swap furniture in Estonia

 ### Circular Supply Chains {#circular-supply-chains}

 -   *GreenDice - Reinventing the Idea of a Computer-Related Tech Purchase* (2021)

--   Recycle your phone, FoxWay and Circular economy for PCs: Ärileht (23.09.2022, 12:53)
+-   Ärileht (23.09.2022, 12:53) Recycle your phone, FoxWay and Circular economy for PCs

 ### What is Product Design? {#what-is-product-design}